AngularJS (67 Blogs) Become a Certified Professional

 Check out the Angular Course Online by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 Angular is a JavaScript framework that is used to create scalable, enterprise, and performance client-side web applications.
 With Angular framework adoption being high, performance management of the application is community-driven indirectly driving better job opportunities.
 The Angular Certification Training aims at covering all these new concepts around Enterprise Application Development.

-If you want to get trained in React and wish to develop interesting UI’s on your own, then check out the React Certification by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you want to get trained in React and wish to develop interesting UI’s on your own, then check out the React JS Certification by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.